A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Abstract

 \section{Abstract}

-\quad The \NP-complete \textsc{Permutation Pattern Matching} problem asks whether a permutation $P$ can be matched into a permutation $T$.
-A matching is an order-preserving embedding of $P$ into $T$.
-We present a fixed-parameter algorithm solving this problem with an exponential worst-case runtime of $\bigO^*(1.79^{\run(T)})$, where $\run(T)$ denotes the number of alternating runs of $T$.
-This is the first algorithm that improves upon the $\bigO^*(2^n)$ runtime required by brute-force search without imposing restrictions on $P$ and $T$.
-Furthermore we prove that -- under standard complexity theoretic assumptions -- such a fixed-parameter tractability result is not possible for $\run(P)$.
+\quad The \NP-complete \textsc{Permutation Pattern Matching} problem asks whether a $k$-permutation $P$ is contained in a $n$-permutation $T$ as a pattern.
+This is the case if there exists an order-preserving embedding of $P$ into $T$.
+In this paper, we present a fixed-parameter algorithm solving this problem with a worst-case runtime of $\bigO(1.79^{\run(T)}\cdot n\cdot k)$, where $\run(T)$ denotes the number of alternating runs of $T$.
+This algorithm is particularly well-suited for instances where $T$ has few runs, i.e., few ups and downs.
+Moreover, since $\run(T)<n$, this can be seen as a $\bigO(1.79^{n}\cdot n\cdot k)$ algorithm which is the first to beat the exponential $2^n$ runtime of brute-force search.
+Furthermore, we prove that under standard complexity theoretic assumptions such a fixed-parameter tractability result is not possible for $\run(P)$.